JackThHanley/Baseball_Injury/README.md

 ### Incomplete

-This repository is a brief synthesization of biographical, website ID, and injury information from Injury information is from 2015 onwards.
+Over the course of my own personal baseball research experience, I've found a significant dearth of injury information.
+Any information out there also isn't particularly easy to work with.
+This repository hopes to serve as a brief synthesization of biographical, website ID, and injury information from 2015 onwards.
 I intend to update this every few months or so.

 The final dataset `injury` is formatted such that each row is an injury occurence.
 Players may show up multiple times (multiple injuries over).

-The data used to create the final dataset is also included: `People` (and the edited `people1`), `master` from Crunchtime Baseball, and `sp_injury` from scraped Spotrac.com.
+The data used to create the final dataset is also included: `People` (and the edited `people1`), `master` from Crunchtime Baseball, and `sp_injury` from scraped Spotrac.com using the functions in the script provided

 Not sure where to begin?
 Possibly analyses could include: